; Budget 2024-25 - City of Wanneroo

 For information on how your values are calculated and how to lodge an objection, please visit landgate.wa.gov.au/valuations or call Landgate Customer Service on +61 (08) 9273 7373.

 Section 6.76 of the Local Government Act 1995 provides the grounds, time and the way individual objections and appeals to the Rates Record may be lodged.
-An objection to the Rate Book must be made in writing to the council within 42 days of the date of issue of a rates notice.
+An objection to the Rate Book must be made in writing to the Council within 42 days of the date of issue of a rates notice.

 Section 6.81 of the Local Government Act 1995 refers that rates assessments are required to be paid by the due date, irrespective of whether an objection or appeal has been lodged.
 In the event of a successful objection or appeal, the rates will be adjusted, and you will be advised accordingly.
 Credit balances may be refunded on request.